latorc/MahjongCopilot/readme.md

    2. Use online models (MJAPI supports auto register new users)
 3. Launch exe file.
 Click on the "Majsoul" button to launch game client in built-in Browser.

-Note: Enable autoplay feature at your own risk because it may lead to account suspension.
-Do not use autoplay for like 24 hours a day.

 ### 开发